plone/training/docs/mastering-plone/relations.md

 The relations controlpanel
 ```

-You can find the backrelations of a content instance via the menu item {guilabel}`Links and references`
+You can find the inverse relations of a content instance via the menu item {guilabel}`Links and references`